-Dr. Schultz is the Dean of the College of Arts and Sciences.
-Before coming to Liberty University in 2002, he taught at Virginia Intermont College, the University of Arkansas and Oak Hills Christian College.
+Before coming to Liberty University in 2002, Dr. Schultz taught at Virginia Intermont College, the University of Arkansas, and Oak Hills Christian College.
 He is a member of the Phi Beta Kappa Society.

-The Schultzes have nine children (six are Liberty University alumni, and one is a current Liberty student) and five grandchildren.
+The Schultzes have nine children (six are Liberty University alumni, and two are current Liberty students) and seven grandchildren.
 A native Minnesotan, Schultz enjoys hunting and fishing.
 Given the chance, he will spin bear and moose stories of the north woods and tell of his adventures as a canoe guide in the Boundary Waters Wilderness Area.